 The Council of Europe cooperation with the EEA Grants and the Norway Grants is a “win-win”.
 It combines the financial means of the grant mechanisms with Council of Europe expertise, offering a privileged opportunity to support member states reforms based on European standards.

 Building on the excellent cooperation in the framework of the EEA and Norway Financial Mechanisms 2009-2014, our Organisation and the Financial Mechanisms Office have signed a new Cooperation Agreement covering the period 2014-2021.
-This cooperation includes programmes in Bulgaria, the Czech Republic, Latvia, Lithuania, Romania and Slovakia where it develops expertise and builds capacity in the following areas:
+This cooperation includes programmes in Bulgaria, Croatia, the Czech Republic, Latvia, Lithuania, Romania and Slovakia where it develops expertise and builds capacity in the following areas:

 - Roma inclusion and empowerment

 - Children and youth at risk

 - Local development and poverty reduction

 Acting as International Partner Organisation, we contribute to this partnership by providing high-level advice to beneficiary states’ institutions and to the donors on programme feasibility and scope and on new relevant priorities.

 In addition the Council of Europe provides advice at an overall strategic level.
 It counsels programme operators, national focal points and the donor states on the preparation and implementation of the programmes by sharing relevant expertise, ensuring best practices and aligning the interventions with Council of Europe standards.